4PPL8/tikdown/DEPLOYMENT.md

    - Verify the `FRONTEND_URL` environment variable is correctly set on the backend

 2. **API URL Configuration**
+   - Ensure the `REACT_APP_BACKEND_URL` in your frontend environment points to your Render backend URL
+   - Check that the URL is correctly formatted with no trailing slashes

+3. **Python Dependencies**
+   - If you encounter issues with yt-dlp, make sure it's properly installed
+   - Render automatically installs Python packages from requirements.txt
    - Confirm the `REACT_APP_BACKEND_URL` is correctly set in Netlify environment variables
    - The URL should not have a trailing slash (e.g., use `https://tikdown-backend.onrender.com` not `https://tikdown-backend.onrender.com/`)